n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Wekan/README.md

 ### How to load all the parameters for the node?

-To load all the parameters, for example, AuthorID, you need to give admin permissions to the user.
-Refer to the [Wekan documentation](https://github.com/wekan/wekan/wiki/Features#members-click-member-initials-or-avatar--permissions-adminnormalcomment-only) to learn to change permissions.
+To load all the parameters, for example, Author ID, you need to give admin permissions to the user.
+Refer to the [Wekan documentation](https://github.com/wekan/wekan/wiki/Features#members-click-member-initials-or-avatar--permissions-adminnormalcomment-only) to learn how to change permissions.